actions/importer-labs/azure_devops/3-forecast.md

     ![img](https://user-images.githubusercontent.com/18723510/187690315-6312088d-9888-4c55-9bbf-c6f2687fa547.png)

-4. If you inspect the help menu using the `gh valet forecast --help` command, you will see a `--source-file-path` option.
+4. If you inspect the help menu using the `gh actions-importer forecast --help` command, you will see a `--source-file-path` option.
 You can use this option to perform a `forecast` using json files that are already present on the filesystem.
 These labs come bundled with sample json files located [here](./bootstrap/jobs.json).

     ![img](https://user-images.githubusercontent.com/18723510/187692843-623d4bdc-8970-4348-a632-73c8b00a40f8.png)

 5. Run the following `forecast` command while specifying the path to the sample json files:

     ```bash
-    gh valet forecast azure-devops --output-dir tmp/forecast --source-file-path azure_devops/bootstrap/jobs.json
+    gh actions-importer forecast azure-devops --output-dir tmp/forecast --source-file-path azure_devops/bootstrap/jobs.json
     ```

 6. The command will list all the files written to disk when the command succeeds.